Baron Strucker: World War II

-While vacationing in Berlin, Strucker witnessed the Asgardian Thor's attack on the Chancellery, after which Strucker followed a bandaged man through a portal in space.
-Realizing he had traveled decades into the future, Strucker stole some history books about the end of World War II.
-He encountered the time machine's creator Doctor Doom, who allowed him to return to the past, not believing that Strucker could win the war even with the knowledge he had obtained.
+At the beginning of World War II, Strucker is appointed wing commander of the Death's Head Squadron by Hitler.
+While vacationing in Berlin, Strucker witnesses Thor's attack on the Reich Chancellery, after which Strucker followed a bandaged man through a portal in space.
+Realizing he had traveled decades into the future, Strucker steals history books about the end of World War II.
+Doctor Doom, creator of the time machine, allows Strucker to return to the past, not believing that he could win the war even with the knowledge he had obtained.